GaetanLepage/phd-manuscript/sections/2_simulator/2_background/2_simulation_methods/0_index.typ

 This work is motivated to provide a hybrid approach combining high fidelity and responsiveness.
 Their approach can represent multiple reflection patterns (specular and diffuse reflections and diffraction).
 During training, the network learns to predict the scattering fields of objects.
-At inference time, the network achieves real-time performance and can handle dynamic scenes where objects are moving.
+At inference, the network achieves real-time performance and can handle dynamic scenes where objects are moving.

 ==== Simulation of dynamic environments